gasampaiosouza/notes/readme.md

 <br />

 - Inside the folder, and your favorite code editor, run: <br />
-  `npm install` or `yarn add` in your terminal to install the dependencies, then:
+  `npm install` or `yarn` in your terminal to install the dependencies, then:
   <br />

   `npm run dev`, and open [http://localhost:3000/](http://localhost:3000/) in the browser.